 Even if the participants in a study receive compensation in the form of course credit, a small amount of money, or a chance at being treated for a psychological problem, they are still essentially volunteers.
 This is worth considering because people who volunteer to participate in psychological research have been shown to differ in predictable ways from those who do not volunteer.
-Specifically, there is good evidence that on average, volunteers have the following characteristics compared with nonvolunteers (Rosenthal & Rosnow, 1976):
+Specifically, there is good evidence that on average, volunteers have the following characteristics compared with non-volunteers (Rosenthal & Rosnow, 1976)1:

 - They are more interested in the topic of the research.

-- They are more educated.
+- · They are more educated.

 - They have a greater need for approval.

-- They have higher intelligence quotients (IQs).
+- They have higher IQ.

-- They are more sociable.
+- · They are more sociable.

-- They are higher in social class.
+- · They are higher in social class.

-This can be an issue of external validity if there is reason to believe that participants with these characteristics are likely to behave differently than the general population.
+This difference can be an issue of external validity if there is a reason to believe that participants with these characteristics are likely to behave differently than the general population.
 For example, in testing different methods of persuading people, a rational argument might work better on volunteers than it does on the general population because of their generally higher educational level and IQ.

 In many field experiments, the task is not recruiting participants but selecting them.
 For example, researchers Nicolas Guéguen and Marie-Agnès de Gail conducted a field experiment on the effect of being smiled at on helping, in which the participants were shoppers at a supermarket.
 A confederate walking down a stairway gazed directly at a shopper walking up the stairway and either smiled or did not smile.
 Shortly afterward, the shopper encountered another confederate, who dropped some computer diskettes on the ground.
-The dependent variable was whether or not the shopper stopped to help pick up the diskettes (Guéguen & de Gail, 2003).
-Notice that these participants were not "recruited," but the researchers still had to select them from among all the shoppers taking the stairs that day.
-It is extremely important that this kind of selection be done according to a well-defined set of rules that is established before the data collection begins and can be explained clearly afterward.
+The dependent variable was whether or not the shopper stopped to help pick up the diskettes (Guéguen & de Gail, 2003)2.
+There are two aspects of this study that are worth addressing here.
+First, notice that these participants were not "recruited," which means that the IRB would have taken care to ensure that dispensing with informed consent in this case was acceptable (e.g., the situation would not have been expected to cause any harm and the study was conducted in the context of people's ordinary activities).
+Second, even though informed consent was not necessary, the researchers still had to select participants from among all the shoppers taking the stairs that day.
+It is extremely important that this kind of selection be done according to a well-defined set of rules that are established before the data collection begins and can be explained clearly afterward.
 In this case, with each trip down the stairs, the confederate was instructed to gaze at the first person he encountered who appeared to be between the ages of 20 and 50.
-Only if the person gazed back did he or she become a participant in the study.
+Only if the person gazed back did they become a participant in the study.
 The point of having a well-defined selection rule is to avoid bias in the selection of participants.
 For example, if the confederate was free to choose which shoppers he would gaze at, he might choose friendly-looking shoppers when he was set to smile and unfriendly-looking ones when he was not set to smile.
 As we will see shortly, such biases can be entirely unintentional.